 3. XR400R by Benjie’s Café Racers

 This one is based on a smaller displacement engine – XR400R.
 It is lowered but left with offroad tires.
 Suspension travel is reduced and based on the rear end design – it is aimed to be a street tracker.
 Interesting stuff – the tank was custom made, not borrowed from any other bike.
-The exhaust is originally mounted Acrapovic.
-And the tail is real carbon fiber.
+The exhaust is originally mounted Akrapovic.
+And the tail is real carbon fibre.

 2. XR600 “Mad Max” by Duke Motorcycles

-It is a stripped down version of XR600, converted to a supermoto segment.
+It is a stripped-down version of XR600, converted to a supermoto segment.
 Equipped with smaller wheels with road tires (just like the next bike), but… left with the original riding height.
-What is really interesting about this built are the details.
+What is really interesting about this build are the details.

 Source: Duke Motorcycles